Best Spots for Snorkeling in Australia

 Snorkeling in Australia is a big sport and beach activity among youth in this country.
-For that, you can check top locations for snorkeling in Australia if you are going there for riding on some waves.
+For that, you can check top spots for snorkeling in Australia if you are going there for riding on some waves.
 Australia boasts many UNESCO World Heritage Sites, like the Great Barrier Reef.
 These locations have fantastic coastlines, complex ecosystems as well as a lot of blue water which are perfect for snorkeling.
 Here are the best spots for snorkeling in Australia.

 Busselton Jetty with 2 kilometers length is the longest wooden jetty in the world.
 You can find it in the town of Busselton, Western Australia.
 This jetty is a major tourists in the region and there are many snorkeling spots available there too.
 There are over 300 species of marine life available for you to observe under water.